moliver28/research-handbook/content/handbook/security/security-assurance/zg-activities.md

 ---
-title: "Security Assurance - ZenGRC Activities"
+title: "Security Assurance - Hyperproof Activities"
 ---

 ## Purpose

-This page provides an overview of the various ZenGRC Activities that are carried out by the [Security Assurance]({{< ref "security-assurance" >}}) sub department.
-Additionally, this page will also provide information on when stakeholders outside of the Security Assurance sub department may engage with ZenGRC.
+This page provides an overview of the various Hyperproof Activities that are carried out by the [Security Assurance]({{< ref "security-assurance" >}}) sub department.
+Additionally, this page will also provide information on when stakeholders outside of the Security Assurance sub department may engage with Hyperproof.

 ## Field Security Activities